 that seem, for whatever reason, similar to them.
 Let us call these

 theories about what concepts are, or concepts that do not match

-concepts as they are understood by a particular culture.
-They would be
+concepts as they are understood by a particular culture of adults.
+They

 sort of potential concepts or incorrect concepts.
 These incorrect

 concepts would be useful for building an internal model of reality, but

 Thus infants would have to modify the connections as they gained